-P.3.1 A valid nomination shall consist of a Candidate's consent to nomination and the signatures of a Proposer, a Seconder and eight Assentors.
-All must be fully paid-up party members on the closing date for nominations.

-P.3.2 Proposers and Seconders may propose or second only one Candidate's nomination forms.
-Members may propose one candidate, second another, and assent to as many other candidates as there are remaining vacancies.

-P.3.3 Assentors may sign candidates' papers not exceeding the number of posts to be filled.

-P.3.4 Candidates who have been full members for less than one year at the closing date for nominations must be proposed and seconded by members who have been full members for more than one year at the said date, and their candidacy shall be subject to the consent of the Party Chairman.

-P.3.5 Candidates who work in any paid capacity as an employee, self-employed or as a consultant, either directly or indirectly, for the Party, for Party members elected to public office or for political groups and organisations of which the Party holds membership (together called 'Connected Parties') may stand but shall not be permitted to continue with such paid work and hold elected office simultaneously.
-If any such person is elected to any such Party Office and does not terminate their work in any paid capacity with such Connected Parties then they shall be deemed to have resigned from such Elected Office.

-P.3.6 Nominations shall not be accepted from members who are currently suspended from holding Party office.
+- P.4.1 A valid nomination shall consist of a Candidate's consent to nomination and the signatures of a Proposer, a Seconder and eight Assentors.
+All must be fully paid-up party members on the closing date for nominations. - P.4.2 Proposers and Seconders may propose or second only one Candidate's nomination forms.
+Members may propose one candidate, second another, and assent to as many other candidates as there are remaining vacancies. - P.4.3 Assentors may sign candidates' papers not exceeding the number of posts to be filled. - P.4.4 Candidates who have been full members for less than one year at the closing date for nominations must be proposed and seconded by members who have been full members for more than one year at the said date, and their candidacy shall be subject to the consent of the Party Chairman. - P.4.5 Candidates who work in any paid capacity as an employee, self-employed or as a consultant, either directly or indirectly, for the Party, for Party members elected to public office or for political groups and organisations of which the Party holds membership (together called 'Connected Parties') may stand but shall not be permitted to continue with such paid work and hold elected office simultaneously.
+If any such person is elected to any such Party Office and does not terminate their work in any paid capacity with such Connected Parties then they shall be deemed to have resigned from such Elected Office. - P.4.6 Nominations shall not be accepted from members who are currently suspended from holding Party office. - P.4.7 The NEC may set a nomination fee to be paid by all candidates, as a contribution towards the cost of the election.
+The nomination fee shall be stated by the Returning Officer prior to the opening of nominations.
+Any candidate who has not paid the required fee prior to the deadline for the receipt of nominations shall be deemed not to have been validly nominated.